felexkemboi/SmartTicketTriage/README.md

 - clone the repository using the command `git clone git@github.com:felexkemboi/SmartTicketTriage.git`
 - Run `composer install` to install necessary packages
-- Run `npm install` to install Javascript packages
+- Run `npm install` to install Javascript packages(make sure you have node version 20)
 - Have MYSQL installed and create a database
 - Copy file `.env.example` to `.env`
 - Update the db name, user and password of your Database configurations in your .env file